VERITAS-Observatory/gammapy-tools/README.md

 ```
 gammapy download datasets
 ```
-And set the enviromental variable GAMMAPY_DATA, to that download location (for example):
+And set the environmental variable GAMMAPY_DATA, to that download location (for example):
 ```
 export GAMMAPY_DATA=/path/to/gammapy/data
 ```

 A modified version of `Hipparcos_MAG8_1997.dat` is used for finding stars.
 Copy this into the  `$GAMMAPY_DATA/catalogs/` directory:
 ```
-cp background_from_bkg/Hipparcos_MAG8_1997.dat $GAMMAPY_DATA/catalogs/
+cp gammapy_tools/Hipparcos_MAG8_1997.dat $GAMMAPY_DATA/catalogs/
 ```

-As there maybe issues installing root-numpy, V2DL3 can be installed in one's enviroment as follows (replace `mamba` with `conda` for a conda install):
+As there maybe issues installing root-numpy, V2DL3 can be installed in one's environment as follows (replace `mamba` with `conda` for a conda install):
 ```
 git clone https://github.com/VERITAS-Observatory/V2DL3.git
 cd V2DL3